 And Donna, who begins the season looking like a supporting character but ends up on equal footing with the three leads, is fascinating.
 She is the character with whom I most identify, as someone who slowly shed his love of this world in pursuit of other things but still feels pangs of loss for soldering motherboards and tinkering with .BAT files.
 A brilliant (in that regard, I don’t relate to her) computer engineer who put her geek-rebel past behind her to be a mom, but who finds both intellectual satisfaction and a budding uncomfortable camaraderie with young female programming wiz Cameron — those two provide the season’s only real, lingering moment of happiness, when Donna leaves her crap job getting kicked around at Texas Instruments to join Cameron and her house full of oddball young hackers and computer cowboys in creating a start-up company.
 And that lingering moment of feeling positive about the show might have happened only because that’s where the episode, and the season, ended.

 But it illustrates my point.
 There are great characters and a great show struggling to emerge from the weight of the season’s hatred of its own population.
 The setting is good.
 The actors are committed (Lee Pace is the most broody brooder in the history of brooding; must be the eyebrows).
-The season finale — which could very well be the season finale — was the best episode since the last episode anyone was allowed to linger within the glow of success (and that was during the first episode).
+The season finale — which could very well be the series finale — was the best episode since the last episode anyone was allowed to linger within the glow of success (and that was during the first episode).
 AMC has shown itself willing to let a show find its footing before panicking and canceling it (Breaking Bad is the quintessential example), so perhaps there will be a stay of execution for Halt and Catch Fire.
 Lukewarm though I may sound, I would like to see the show come back for a second season, provided the writers lighten up on the endless abuse and refusal to let their characters succeed.
 Let them breathe.
 Let them win as well as lose.
 Let them have their Carousel Moment.